quicwg/base-drafts/draft-ietf-quic-transport.md

 Packet loss, in particular loss of a Handshake packet from the server, can cause a situation in which the server cannot send when the client has no data to send and the anti-amplification limit is reached.
-In order to avoid this causing a handshake deadlock, clients SHOULD send a packet upon a crypto retransmission timeout, as described in {{QUIC-RECOVERY}}.
+In order to avoid this causing a handshake deadlock, clients SHOULD send a packet upon a probe timeout, as described in {{QUIC-RECOVERY}}.
 If the client has no data to retransmit and does not have Handshake keys, it SHOULD send an Initial packet in a UDP datagram of at least 1200 bytes.
 If the client has Handshake keys, it SHOULD send a Handshake packet.

 A server might wish to validate the client address before starting the cryptographic handshake.
 QUIC uses a token in the Initial packet to provide